In Association with Amazon.com

 Inoue Yasushi (1907-1991)

 Prolific Japanese novelist, short-story writer, essayist, and poet, whose subject matters ranged from modern Japan to ancient China, but he gained fame with his historical fiction.
-Inoue began his literary career after reaching middle age.
-Among Inoue Yasushi's best-known works is Tempyo no iraka (1957, The Roof Tile of Tempyo), set in the 8th-century, and describing the journey of a group of Japanese Buddhist monks in China.
+Inoue Yasushi began his literary career after reaching middle age.
+Among his best-known works is Tempyo no iraka (1957, The Roof Tile of Tempyō), set in the 8th-century, and describing the journey of a group of Japanese Buddhist monks in China.
 Inoue received several awards and was honored as a "Living National Treasure" of Japan.

 To his family's disappointment, Inoue failed the entrance examination for the medical school at Kyushu Imperial University.
 His father, who retired from his work, spent his last years in semi-seclusion raising chickens.
 Inoue was accepted into the University's English department, but he did not pay much attention to his studies.
 After entering the Kyoto Imperial University, where he studied aesthetics and philosophy, Inoue received his degree in 1936.
 His thesis dealt with Paul Valéry's "poésie pure."
 Inoe had became acquainted with Valéry's work through translations when he started composing his own poetry.